Linking surveys and passing data

 Passing data (linking) out

-1. Scroll to the bottom of the survey editor and add (or select) a survey ending.
+2. In Discover, scroll to the bottom of the survey editor and add or select a survey ending.

 https://www.panelcompany.com/slkdn23?id={{ getValue("respID") }}